samuelmh/django-smh_gallery/README.md

 Although the previous is utopic, I want to say two things.

-If you find this software useful, please take into considerating:
+If you find this software useful, please considerate:
 *   To give some money to the Wikipedia or an open source project.
 *   To pay me a beer if you ever see me or if you don't, to pay a homeless a meal.
 *   To donate (time, money, whatever) to charity.
-*   To give me your soul (if you are a member tight fisted brotherhood or an idler).
+*   To give me your soul (if you are a member of the tight fisted brotherhood or an idler).

 The only restrictions I put on this software are: